the China Project

 disinformation campaigns

 This is reminiscent of the early days of the tobacco, GM and anti global-warming lobbies.
-This campaign has also had some success as you can see if you search the internet for “The China Study.”
+Thier campaigns have achieved some coverage as you can see if you search the internet for “The China Study.”

 It is only possible to evaluate food claims by reading the original research and cross checking references and commentary against independent sources.
 And looking around to see if they make sense.